HOW TO REDUCE YOUR ENERGY CONSUMPTION

 - Ventilate attics.
 Use ridge vents or wind turbines.
 Remember, don't cover attic ventilation in the winter.
 It is needed to remove moisture from the attic that would otherwise damage your home.

 - Use window shades to reduce solar heat gain in the summer.

 - Turn computers off.
-Leaving them on 24/7 generates heat and will increase your electric bill.
+Leaving them on 24/7 wastes electricity and adds heat to your home.

 - Use ceiling fans or stand-alone fans to achieve cooling instead of adjusting down the thermostat.
 The fans cool body temperatures through evaporation and are therefore of no benefit to empty rooms.

 - Choose the lowest most comfortable thermostat setting for each season and do not adjust it.